ArtiArtem8/stupid-bot-discord/README.md

 - Birthday wishes, questions, and answer lists.

 ## Running the Bot
+> [!WARNING]
+> Lavalink server must be running before running the bot.
+Do it by yourself

 After installing dependencies and setting up your environment variables, run: